Kitthinut/G6-Hitter-Squashing-V.1/README.md

 ## Overview 🌟

 The G6 Hitter Squashing Simulation is a web-based application created as an assignment for the FIBO (Institute of Field Robotics) subject **Robotics Studio I: Science in Motion (FRA163)**.
 The web app simulates the distance a ball travels when hit with a specific angle 🎾, with other factors such as initial velocity, racket mass, and coefficient of restitution being customizable through the settings ⚙️.
-This project is designed with a cute and user-friendly interface 💖 to make learning about physics and motion more engaging and accessible 🌈.
+This project is designed with a cute and user-friendly interface 💖 to make your trauma simulation just like a rainbow 🌈.

 ## Features ✨